orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 ---

-Ship with implementation of langauge spec we depended on, that way if the interpreter doesnt support that version yet we can still run on older versions. (forwards-compat)
+Ship with implementation of langauge spec we depended on, that way if the interpreter doesnt support that version yet we can still run on older versions. (forwards-compatibility)

 ---